 - CBD isolate – If you’d prefer to experience the pure, unadulterated effects of CBD alone, try CBD isolate.
 This oil doesn’t contain THC (or any minor cannabinoids and terpenes).

 As you become more experienced with CBD, you may find that you want to take more or less than 20 mg.
 A dropper makes it easy to adjust your dose.

+As you become more familiar with the product and how your body reacts to CBD, you’ll be able to better determine the best CBD dosage for your body.
 Let your intuition guide you, and don’t worry about taking too much.
 You’d have to consume much more CBD than is in a typical vial to experience any adverse effects like drowsiness or digestive discomfort.

 Don’t have time for CBD oil?
 CBD softgels are a fast, convenient way to experience CBD’s benefits.
 Because the CBD is encased in gel, it should survive its trip into the digestive tract.

 Each capsule contains 25mg of CBD, making dosage a no-brainer.